bakarrmen/Bakarmen/README.md

 ![three](https://cdn.discordapp.com/attachments/987875932129886231/988095898074611812/unknown.png)

 [TR]
-Kurulum tamamlandıktan sonra sunucunuz blok tarıyormu diye kontrol etmelisiniz alttaki komutu yazarak loglarınızı izleyebilirsiniz.
+Kurulum tamamlandıktan sonra sunucunuz blok tarıyor mu diye kontrol etmelisiniz.
+Alttaki komutu yazarak loglarınızı izleyebilirsiniz.

 [EN]
 After the installation is complete, you should check if your server is scanning blocks.
 You can monitor your logs by typing the command below.